DarrenCoppinger/milestone-project-2/README.md

 3. Check that the zoom, full screen and streetview buttons as well as the styled map and satellite image option buttons are all in their correct positions and work.
 4. Click on a cluster on the map to ensure that the maps sooms to the location of a cluster to reveal the cluster in that area.
 5. Click on all markers to ensure that they launch and the the text, images and links are correct.
+6. Search for a place using search bar and ensure that the markers generated by this search are new markers without text from infowindows added to the maps by the developers.
 6. Repeat footer checks as described in step four of the Home section
 7. Review of all functionality and responsiveness on mobile screen size by using <a href="https://www.responsinator.com/">Responsinator</a>